omaraly-dev/VisibilityPlugin-Forays/README.md

 # VisibilityPlugin
 This plugin controls the visibility of players, pets and chocobos.
+It has been modified from the master branch to function in Exploration Forays for weaker hardware.
+Be aware that safeties and built-in configuration of this safety bypass have not been implemented yet.

 ## About
 Visibility lets you hide those pesky players and their chocobos in hunts and major towns to reduce framerate drops and just give better quality of life.